marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

 - It's not necessary to manually specify for every page how exactly to build common elements like the navigation bar because Hugo will automatically apply a default layout specified in your project
 - This means the learning curve for customizing the structure of a site or the layout of pages can be extremely steep at first because many things in Hugo are done implicitly
 - Hugo's documentation is a solid reference, but it's missing explanations that give a big picture understanding of how Hugo projects are structured and how the various pieces fit together
+- There's also a fair amount of Hugo-specific jargon
 - In this post, I'll try to fill that gap by highlighting the important pieces of documentation and linking them together in narrative format

 ### An overview of Hugo's directory structure